Crisscrossed Captions: Extended Intramodal and Intermodal Semantic Similarity Judgments for MS-COCO: Evaluated Models

-We also consider a \textbf{Multitask dual encoder} in which the model is trained on a combination of multiple dual-encoder tasks ~\cite{chidambaram-etal-2019-learning}.
-Its architecture is the same as the image-text dual encoder, and it is trained in the same way, except that the final loss is a weighted sum of image-text ($i2t$) and text-text ($t2t$) losses:
+We construct three dual encoder models from these base encoders.
+(1) A \textit{Text-Text} model (\DEtt) uses a shared text encoder for both sides.
+(2) An \textit{Image-Text} model (\DEit) uses the aforementioned text and image encoders, and includes a layer above the text encoder to project its 768 dimensions to 1792 (to match the image encoder output).
+(3) A \textit{Multitask} model (\DEttit) is trained on a combination of tasks ~\cite{chidambaram-etal-2019-learning}.
+It shares \DEit's architecture and is trained in the same way; however, its loss is a weighted sum of image-text ($i2t$, $t2i$) and text-text ($t2t$) losses:

-where $c$ is a scalar to control the weights of losses from the two tasks.
-Note this model only has one text encoder, shared between all retrieval tasks.
+Here $c$ is a scalar controlling the weights of losses from each task.
+This model has one text encoder, shared between all retrieval tasks.
+For hyperparameter tuning and training setup, see the appendix.